damonallison/notes/tools/kafka.md

 * Cluster / partition strategy.
     * Any good strategies for key partitioning?
 By customer identifier?
+    * You can't update the partition strategy with hashed keys after topic creation (without strange things happening).

 * Topic naming strategy.
 Any tips?
+How did LinkedIn do it?

 * Delivery semantics.
 How to guarantee once and only once delivery?
     * Better to design systems to expect "at least once" delivery (allow for duplicates?)

-*
+* How does user / security work?
+    * `Client Groups` in the documentation state the user / client id

+* How can clients track their offset?
+    * The client must send / read it's offset to the offset manager.
+    * The client should use a `GroupCoordinatorRequest`.
+    * "High level" consumers should handle this automatically.

 * POC
     * Write a producer and consumer.
-    * Write AVRO messages.
+    * Write JSON and AVRO messages (to different topics).
     * How to version messages?
     * What are the failure points?

+* Message format pros / cons
+    * JSON vs. Avro

+* Message versioning

+* Log compaction strategies.
+Any tips?
+    * Size
+    * Date
+    * Key

 ## What is kafka?